 *Two of three biblical integration courses are required for graduation.
 Which courses the student take are determined by when the student enters the CML cohort.

 Elective units as needed to meet the Bachelor of Arts minimums.
-This requirement may be met through allowable college coursework, Advanced Placement exams, College Level Examination Program, International Baccalaureate exams, Military or ACE credit and Prior Learning Assessment.
+This requirement may be met through allowable college coursework, Advanced Placement exams, College Level Examination Program, International Baccalaureate exams, and Military or ACE credit.